Exploring Camping in Wisconsin: Camping Tips and Top 10 Destinations

 • Pillows

-Choose sleeping bags that provide adequate insulation for the expected temperatures and consider inflatable sleeping pads for added comfort.
+Choose sleeping bags that provide adequate insulation for the expected temperatures, and consider inflatable sleeping pads for added comfort.

 Cooking equipment is another essential for camping.